kaitlinkenney/react-portfolio/README.md

 * Updated web development portfolio with a home page, a page about me, and a projects page featuring 6 total projects.

-* Technologies used: React, Bootstrap, React Icons, and React Router npm packages.
+* Technologies used: React, Bootstrap, React Bootstrap, React Icons, and React Router npm packages.

 * Comprised of multiple components that are used multiple times on pages